sergiocollado/potpourri/notes_kubernetes.md

 Ingress allows users access the application using a single external url, that can be configured to run throught different services of the cluster.
 Althought the ingress must still be published as a service.

+An Ingress has two main components

+ - ingress controller
+ - ingress resources

 To define an ingress you have to define a **ingress controller**, like:

 https://www.nginx.com/